The Dirac equation across the horizons of the 5D Myers-Perry geometry : Separation of variables, radial asymptotic behaviour and Hamiltonian formalism: Asymptotic behaviour of solutions of the radial ODE

 In terms of the radial coordinate $x$ defined in (\ref{RWcoord}) and $\tilde{X}=(\tilde{X}_+,\tilde{X}_-)$, the radial ODE may be rewritten

 where

-The asymptotic behaviour of $\tilde{X}$ at the horizons is similar to the case of the Kerr geometry in Eddington--Finkelstein-type coordinates \cite{R_ken_2017}, but different from the case of the 5D Myers-Perry geometry in Boyer-Lindquist coordinates \cite{BLpaper}.
+The asymptotic behaviour of $\tilde{X}$ at the horizons is similar to the case of the Kerr geometry in Eddington--Finkelstein-type coordinates \cite{R_ken_2017}, but different from the case of the 5D Myers--Perry geometry in Boyer--Lindquist coordinates \cite{BLpaper}.
 Namely, we have

 \begin{pro} Every nontrivial solution $\tilde{X}$ of (\ref{radial}) is asymptotically as $r\searrow r_+$ of the form

 with

 for suitable constants $c_+,d_+>0$. \end{pro}